Azure-Samples/azure-search-knowledge-mining/workshops/Module 4.md

 Paste the response we got from the GET request, and add the additional skill.

-To get the URI, you will need to get it from the published skill you tested in module 3, but this is what it looked like for my skill…
+To get the URI, you will need to get it from the published skill you tested in module 3, but this is what it looked like for our test skill…

 ```
          {